top of page

 In truth, when I speak to people, online or offline, their gender does not matter to me.
 It does not matter to me because men and women are more than their sexes.
 They are, first and foremost, individuals with thoughts and personalities of their own.
 Women aren't more irrational than men, just because they are women, and I don't think men are much more into sports because they are men.

 How come?
 I have spoken with women who are as rational as anyone else is, and I am aware that anyone can be into sports.
 You may say that men are naturally stronger than women, yes?
 But I'm not sure if you are aware of the fact that anyone who is physically capable can become a bodybuilder.
-I sure can't, in my condition, and I'm a man.

 I am not a feminist because I disagree with the very term that is used.
 To desire gender equality is to not take gender that close to heart.
 Why?
 Simple.
-Making distinctions based on gender is sexist, whether it's done negatively or positively.
+Making irrelevant distinctions based on gender is sexist, whether it's done negatively or positively.
 It's just like the example I presented at the beginning of this missive.

 Do you know where generalizations exist?
 In sexist philosophies.
 It is, in fact, a variant of a fallacy called the Hasty Generalization fallacy.
 If I'm correct, a hasty generalization is a product of induction.
 Of concluding on the general, based on individual examples...
 Even if said examples number in the hundreds or thousands.
-Please keep in mind that we are billions.
+Please keep in mind that we are, globally, billions.

 (We don't have full knowledge of the future, either.
 It could mean that we are not fully aware of the human biological potential).